tdpreece/consumer_driven_contracts_with_mountebank/README.md

 * Add simple implementation of consumers with tests.
 * Add overview of how changes to contracts, providers and consumers can be handled going forward.
-* Remove hardcoding of response headers from tests (should be able to read in from Mountebank conf)
-* Extract hard coded port numbers.